Roblox/tarmac/README.md

 ## Installation

-### Windows and macOS
+### From GitHub Releases
-Pre-built binaries are available for Windows and macOS from the [GitHub releases page](https://github.com/rojo-rbx/tarmac/releases).
+Pre-built binaries are available for 64-bit Windows, macOS, and Linux from the [GitHub releases page](https://github.com/rojo-rbx/tarmac/releases).

 ### From Crates.io
-Tarmac requires Rust 1.37+ to build.
+Tarmac requires Rust 1.39+ to build.

 ```bash
 cargo install tarmac